 We want Providence Presbyterian Church to be a beacon of light to the world.
 As a church body, we strongly desire to be a messenger of the Gospel of Jesus Christ to those who do not yet know Christ, whether in Troy, St. Louis, or countless other places in this nation and worldwide.
 We pray that God will use this church to reach those who have not yet experienced the joy of living in the freedom of God's marvelous grace.

-Providence desires to reach the local community with the gospel message as well as the global community.
-The PPC body enjoys serving through local mission programs such as Sleep in Heavenly Peace and our local Summer Sack Lunch Program.
+The PPC body enjoys serving our local community through mission programs such as Sleep in Heavenly Peace and the Summer Sack Lunch Program.

 Guidelines for Missionary Support Consideration

 - A credible testimony of salvation through repentance and faith in Jesus Christ alone.

 - Holds to the Doctrines of Grace (Calvinism).
 There should be no disparity between the truths that we hold to be Scriptural and those whom we would support to carry those truths in Christ’s name.

 - The ability to clearly discuss the gospel of Jesus Christ.